itspriddle/josh.fail/_posts/2017/2017-02-19-shell-tricks-custom-ruby-shebangs-for-speed.md

 Why?
 You want to run `./script.rb` instead of `rails runner script.rb`.
 I've never used this because I don't like the hard-coded path to `rails` in the shebang.
-But it's there :smile:
+But it's there 😀

 **AppleScript**